-But I’m not one of these people, my brain functions too well, so I’ll remember that I read, saw or heard information on a specific topic, but I just don’t remember where.
+But I’m not one of these people, my brain functions well, I’ll remember that I read, saw, or heard information on a specific topic, but I don’t remember where.
 This frustrates me the most … the annoying feeling, when you remember you saw this video explaining how to remember everything you learn, but you can’t remember where you saw it (how ironic), or who created it.
-You could try to find it again by searching on Google, YouTube or wherever you think you saw it.
+You could try to find it again by searching on Google or YouTube.

-3 Rules of Storing Information
+3 Rules for Storing Information

 - Never store valuable information only on an external server.

-- It’s fine to store less valuable information on an external server, if it’s easily searchable and information can get back easily.
+- It’s fine to store less valuable information on an external server if it’s easily searchable and information can get back easily.

 Sources of Information

-So how exactly does my information gathering look like?
+How does my information gathering look?

-And I use a Traveler’s Notebook Passport Size during the day to write down things I want to remember, when I’m away from digital devices.
+And I use a Traveler’s Notebook Passport Size during the day to write down things I want to remember when I’m away from digital devices.